 Can I go at my own pace?
 Will I be able to access the course once it's finished?

 Yes!
-We'll do one lesson per week, but once the course is finished, we'll keep everything available online so that you can go through it at your own pace.
+You get lifetime access, so we'll keep everything available online so that you can go through it at your own pace and review it whenever you want to!

 How much Chinese do I need to know to take this course?